Department of Educational Leadership and Policy Studies

 Educational Leadership and Policy Studies Graduate Programs

-Note: Prospective and current students should obtain the current degree requirements from the department.
+Note: Prospective and current students can obtain the current degree requirements, program information and application deadlines from the department.

 This course is designed to increase the students' awareness of learning in the classroom and to familiarize them with the role of the school and the community.
 Institutions and resources that support children and families will be addressed through large and small group sessions and field experiences.
 Emphasis is given to the diverse nature of schools, communities, and their populations.
 In addition, the course will acclimate students with the School of Education programs, admissions procedures, and curriculum offerings.
 Successful completion of this course does not guarantee eventual admission of the School of Education's Teacher Education Program.
 Prerequisite: Successful completion of C&T 100.